rka97/ELC325-Project/README.md

 Digital Communications Matlab Simulink Project

 ## Instructions for Reproducing Figures
 This code requires MATLAB, Simulink, and the Digital Communication Toolbox to run.
-Open MATLAB, then open Main.prj as a Simulink project and run gen_plots.m: this will generate all of the BER performance figures here.
-The script runs each of the simulink files for the differnet modulation schemes and records the results.
-It'll also show the scatter plots required, which can be saved Using MATLAB's Save As Figure.
+Open MATLAB, then open Main.prj as a Simulink project and run gen_plots.m: this will generate the BER figures for the base models, then run gen_plots_rc.m: this will generate the BER figures for the RC models.
+The scripts run each of the simulink files for the differnet modulation schemes and records the results.
+They also also show the scatter plots required, which can be saved using MATLAB's Save As Figure.

 ## BPSK Scheme
 ### Description